Extracellular polymeric substance

-Extracellular polymeric substances (EPSs) are natural polymers of high molecular weight secreted by microorganisms into their environment.
-EPSs establish the functional and structural integrity of biofilms, and are considered the fundamental component that determines the physicochemical properties of a biofilm.
+Extracellular polymeric substances (EPS) are natural polymers of high molecular weight secreted by microorganisms into their environment.
+EPS establish the functional and structural integrity of biofilms, and are considered the fundamental component that determines the physicochemical properties of a biofilm.
 EPS in the matrix of biofilms provides compositional support and protection of microbial communities from the harsh environments.
-Components of EPS can be of different classes of polysaccharides, lipids, nucleic acids, proteins, Lipopolysaccharides, and minerals.
+Components of EPS can be of different classes of polysaccharides, lipids, nucleic acids, proteins, lipopolysaccharides, and minerals.

 Components

-EPSs are mostly composed of polysaccharides (exopolysaccharides) and proteins, but include other macromolecules such as DNA, lipids and humic substances.
-EPSs are the construction material of bacterial settlements and either remain attached to the cell's outer surface, or are secreted into its growth medium.
+EPS are mostly composed of polysaccharides (exopolysaccharides) and proteins, but include other macromolecules such as DNA, lipids and humic substances.
+EPS are the construction material of bacterial settlements and either remain attached to the cell's outer surface, or are secreted into its growth medium.
 These compounds are important in biofilm formation and cells' attachment to surfaces.
-EPSs constitute 50% to 90% of a biofilm's total organic matter.
+EPS constitute 50% to 90% of a biofilm's total organic matter.

+Exopolysaccharides

-Exopolysaccharides (also sometimes abbreviated EPSs; EPS sugars thereafter) are the sugar-based parts of EPS.
+Exopolysaccharides (also sometimes abbreviated EPS; EPS sugars thereafter) are the sugar-based parts of EPS.
 Microorganisms synthesize a wide spectrum of multifunctional polysaccharides including intracellular polysaccharides, structural polysaccharides and extracellular polysaccharides or exopolysaccharides.
 Exopolysaccharides generally consist of monosaccharides and some non-carbohydrate substituents (such as acetate, pyruvate, succinate, and phosphate).

-Owing to the wide diversity in composition, exopolysaccharides have found diverse applications in various food and pharmaceutical industries.
-Many microbial EPS sugars provide properties that are almost identical to the gums currently in use.
-With innovative approaches, efforts are underway to supersede the traditionally used plant and algal gums by their microbial counterparts.
-Moreover, considerable progress has been made in discovering and developing new microbial EPS sugars that possess novel industrial applications.
-Levan produced by Pantoea agglomerans ZMR7 was reported to decrease the viability of rhabdomyosarcoma (RD) and breast cancer (MDA) cells compared with untreated cancer cells.
-In addition, it has high antiparasitic activity against the promastigote of Leishmania tropica.
-In the1960s and 1970s, the presence of exopolysaccharides in the matrix of plaques associated with tooth decay was investigated.
-In the field of paleomicrobiology, dental biofilms and their EPS components provide scientists with information about the composition of ancient microbial and host biomolecules as well as the diet of the host.
+Exopolysaccharides are secreted from microorganisms including microalgae into the surrounding environment during their growth or propagation.
+They can either be loosely attached to the cell wall or excreted into the environment.
+Many microalgae, especially a variety of red algae and cyanobacteria, are producers of structurally diverse exopolysaccharides.
+Additionally, exopolysaccharides are involved in cell-to-cell interactions, adhesion, and biofilm formation.

+Exopolysaccharides are widely used in the food industry as thickeners and gelling additives, which improve food quality and texture.
+Currently, exopolysaccharides have received much attention for their antibacterial, anti-oxidative, and anticancer properties, which lead to the development of promising pharmaceutical candidates.
+Since exopolysaccharides are released into the culture medium, they can be easily recovered and purified.
+Different strategies used for the economical extraction and other downstream processing were discussed in a chapter of the referenced book.